Are You Looking for an Electric Bicycle with Big Tires?

 On the other hand, the higher the flat ratio of the tire.
 The tires are thin, the contact area with the road surface is small, and electricity is saved.
 The disadvantage is that the feeling of the road surface is poor.

 Of course, in electric bikes, there is another way of expressing tire specifications, such as 3.00-10.
 In this imperial expression, 3.0 means tires with a width of 3.0 inches, which are also standard tires for many electric vehicles.
 The tires are thinner and more power efficient.

 When choosing tires, if you want to save electricity, choose conventional tires.
 In the case of ensuring a certain grip, the tires can be appropriately thinner.
-If it is a lightweight electric motorcycle or an electric motorcycle, the speed is relatively fast, you can choose conventional tires, which should be wider to increase the grip ability and ensure safety.
-The semi-hot tires are perfect for an electric motorcycle with high motor power and fast speed increase, which can shorten the braking distance and make riding safer.
+If it is a lightweight electric bike or an electric bike, the speed is relatively fast, you can choose conventional tires, which should be wider to increase the grip ability and ensure safety.
+The semi-hot tires are perfect for an electric bike with high motor power and fast speed increase, which can shorten the braking distance and make riding safer.

 If you are looking for an electric bicycle with big tires, consider the RANGER FAT TIRE EBIKE.
 These 26"*4.0" fat tires are very slip-resistant and wear-resistant.
 If you usually like outdoor ridings, such as going to snow and sand, then you can't miss this bike.
 Fat tires can ride smoothly on rough terrain without worrying about bumps that hurt your butt.